 Depreciation expense was not charged to activities, as the School District's assets benefit multiple activities, and allocation is not practical.

 Construction Commitments

-The School District has active construction projects at year end related to the 2018 Building and Site - Series 1 bond issue.
+The School District has an active construction project at year end related to the 2018 Building and Site - Series 1 bond issue.
 At year end, the School District's commitments with contractors are as follows: